mkinney/discord_aibot/README.md

 pip install -r requirements.txt
 ```

+## Set up bot in discord

 Go to https://discord.com/developers/applications and create a "New Application"
 Go into Oauth2 and copy the Client ID
 Go to https://discordapp.com/oauth2/authorize?client_id=XXXXXXXXXXXX&scope=bot
 but replace the X's with the client id

 Go into Bot, View Token (or reset)

+For linux users:
-Copy the token value into the .env file
+- Copy the token value into the .env file
-Note: Any changes to the .env file will need to be reloaded.
+- Any changes to the .env file will need to be reloaded.
 Simplest way is to exit from the dbot user, then re-su again.

 Ensure the Bot has "Presence intent", "Server members intent", and "Message Content Intent" enabled.
 Note: You probably do not want a public bot.

+For Windows users:
+- You can set an environment variable called DISCORD_TOKEN, or
+- Comment out the `discord_token` line and change the `discord_token` to be the token from the above step.

 Run "python reply.py"